Hoare meets Heisenberg: A Lightweight Logic for Quantum Programs: Measurement

-Before discussing how we type check measurement, it helps to consider how we can represent post-measurement states.
-Unlike unitary gate application, which is deterministic, implying that each input type has a specified output type, not all measurements have deterministic outcomes.
-While we don't want to use our type system to verify the probabilities of measurement outcomes, it would be useful to be able to compute the possible post-measurement states for the system.
+Before discussing how we check measurement, it helps to consider how we can represent post-measurement states.
+Unlike unitary gate application, which is deterministic, implying that each input predicate has a specified output predicate, not all measurements have deterministic outcomes.
+While we do not want to use our logic system to verify the probabilities of measurement outcomes, it would be useful to be able to compute the possible post-measurement states for the system.
 With this, we could still track how the system evolves with subsequent operations depending on the measurement results.

-We use disjoint union types, $\A \cup \B$, to denote that the system either has type $\A$ or type $\B$.
+We use a disjunction connective, $\A \uplus \B$, to denote that the system either satisfies the predicate $\A$ or predicate $\B$.
+This can be treated as representing an ensemble of states each of which satisfies either $\A$ or $\B$, though we will tend to treat this as a simple disjunction over pure states.
 We show how to use this in the context of measurement with this simple example.

 \begin{example}[Measuring $\ket{+}$] Consider the single qubit in the $\ket{+}$ state on which a computational basis measurement is performed.
-The outcome has equal probability to be $0$ or $1$ which we cast as qubits in states $\ket{0} : \Z$ and $\ket{-1} : -\Z$ respectively.
-We derive this in our type system as
+The outcome has equal probability to be $\ket{0}$ or $\ket{1}$, which correspond to the predicates $\Z$ and $-\Z$ respectively. \end{example}